Morwenn/cpp-sort/docs/Measures-of-disorder.md

 #include <cpp-sort/probes/mono.h>
 ```

-Computes the number of non-increasing and non-decreasing consecutive runs of adjacent elements that need to be removed from $X$ to make it sorted
+Computes the number of non-increasing and non-decreasing consecutive runs of adjacent elements that need to be removed from $X$ to make it sorted.

 The measure of disorder is slightly different from its original description in [*Sort Race*][sort-race] by H. Zhang, B. Meng and Y. Liang:
 * It subtracts 1 from the number of runs, thus returning 0 when $X$ is sorted.